gmanuch/DataScienceOceanography/Tutorials/PO/.ipynb_checkpoints/readme-checkpoint.txt

 Data for this project is downloaded using the Copernicus API: https://cds.climate.copernicus.eu/api-how-to follow these quick instructions first.

 The download_era.py script gets this data:  https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means-preliminary-back-extension?tab=form

+You will need to agree to terms and conditions following the link that you will recieve when trying to run the download script for the first time;

 Once you download the data, there will be an .nc file that is loded and analysed in ENSO.ipynb